The Blacklist Season 8 : Release Date, Cast, Plot And Trailer - World Top Trend

 Cast

-The cast will include James Spader as Raymond’Red’ Reddington, Diego Klatenhoff, Elizabeth Keen, Donald Ressler, Megan Boone, and Harry Lennix as Hisham Tawfiq, Dembe Zumba, Harold Cooper, and Lots of others.
+We may expect the return of James Spader as Raymond “Red” Reddington, Megan Boone as Elizabeth Keen, Diego Klattenhoff as Donald Ressler, Harry Lennix as Harold Cooper, Hishaam Tawifq as Dembe Zuma, and Megan Boone as Liz Keen.

+It is unclear whether the character of Dom is going to appear in the season following the sad demise of Brian Dennehy.

 Plot